anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-a/1-management-organization.md

 ### Organizational Resources

-Organizational resources are the physical, financial, technological, and human capacities of an organization.
-There are three types of organizational resources:
+Organizational resources are the physical, financial, informational, and human capacities of an organization.
+There are four types of organizational resources:

 **1. Human Resources**